liangbryan2/timely/README.md

 ## Execution steps on local machine
 1. Install Node.js [Node Installation](http://blog.teamtreehouse.com/install-node-js-npm-mac) for instructions.
-2. Clone the Lyricly respository.
+2. Clone the Timely respository.
 3. In terminal, navigate to the timely folder and type npm install.
 This will install all the dependencies required to run the application contained in package.json.
 4. Install/run mySql on the local/host server.